-AirBnb rental properties have been popping up in New York City which is undoubtedly the hottest spot for vacationers and business travellers.
+AirBnb rental properties have been popping up in New York City, which is undoubtedly the hottest spot for vacationers and business travellers.
 A decent studio in New York City can be rented for $150-350 for a room on AirBnb.
-An entire AirBnb rental that sleeps more than 6 can cost $650 and more.
+An entire AirBnb rental that sleeps more than 6 can cost approximately $650 and more.
 Other than the size and occupancy, the nightly cost of renting a room or entire place depends on the location as well as how the unit looks in the photos.
 There’s no wonder why AirBnb started offering photography services for hosts to make sure they have decent photos of their units.

 While cleanliness is key to your guest’s comfortable stay and a 5-star review, having decent looking and comfortable furniture is another factor on your rental prices.
 When people travel to NYC for fun and for work, they want the entire trip to be a positive experience.
 The interior design of their accommodation will take their experience up a notch.
 And as many successful short-term stay companies like OneFineStay and Sonder have shown, guests are willing to pay big bucks for nicely designed homes for their vacations.

 We might be biased since we have furnished a number of luxury short-term stay homes and AirBnb rental properties over the past 3 years, but we truly see the ROI (return on investment) in furnishing an AirBnb rental unit nicely to brand your unit as a luxury retreat to generate more profits in the long term.